newatoms/beta/projects/boris-interview/post.md

 So, says Boris, these companies need to look at the way in which technological organisations grow.
 They hire people with a variety of experience and skills to make the company as a whole more valuable.
 Each person contributes from their strengths.
 Implementing such a system in media production (one of sharing knowledge, work, and experience) enables individuals to increase their production as well as that of the people around them.

 The other fundamental problem in the news industry, is the difficulty it has adapting to developments in technology.
-In particular those that influence social behavior.
-The technology sector is simply so much better at adapting to the changing behaviors of its audience and its user base.
+In particular those that influence social behaviour.
+The technology sector is simply so much better at adapting to the changing behaviours of its audience and its user base.
 Therefore, it is able to fulfill a lot of their needs much more immediately than the news industry.

 Boris apprehends that
 > the moment traditional media and news media dropped one beat;
 the moment they didn't adapt quickly enough to what their user base needed from them;
 the moment they failed to provide good, quick, reliable news sources on the internet, other media stepped in and it was over.

 What are the implications?
-Now, people news media, who are very conscious of which messages are being sent, how they are formulated, and the ways in which they impact the world have been usurped by people in technology.
-They a lot less awareness about what the role and influence of such messages is.
+Now, people in news media have been usurped by people in technology.
+The former are very conscious of which messages are being sent, how they are formulated, and the ways in which they impact the world.
+They latter have a lot less awareness about what the role and influence of such messages is.
 They don't understand that, when they transmit widely significant information, they change people's lives.

 What they do understand is that they're effectively making a product that people are buying.
 Naturally, they continue to develop the product, their decisions directed by user research.
 In doing this, they're actually (often unconsciously) changing many things.
 For example politics, government and the ways in which people interact with one another.

 The idea that you could really change the world if you have access to a lot of people is highly relevant to journalism.
 Social media is very interesting for that reason.
-We all have a responsibility in shaping the future and mass media is a tool for such an endeavor.
+We all have a responsibility in shaping the future and mass media is a tool for such an endeavour.
 If you have well-functioning, mindful mass media, then the future can be shaped in the right ways.

 Technology developed a system which uses every communication method available, the modern ways of working, and the ability to share information on a massive scale.
 With that, they solve a lot of the same problems with which journalism is struggling using a different kind of process.